ErlingSigurdson/Drv7Seg4D595/README.md

-Two daisy-chained 595s form a 16-bit shift register, which is enough for driving a 4-digit 7-segment display in such a way that one byte determines which display segments are currently ON and OFF and the other byte (4 bits out of 8) will control which digits (character positions, character cells) are currently ON and OFF.
-Thus first byte is referred to as **`gbyte`** ("glyph byte") and the other one as **`cpbyte`** ("character position byte").

-`gbyte` and `cpbyte` may come in any order, that is, in a 16-bit register any one of them may be either upper byte or lower byte.
+Two daisy-chained 595s form a 16-bit shift register, which is enough for driving a 4-digit 7-segment display in such a way that one byte determines which display segments are currently ON and OFF and the other byte (4 bits out of 8) determines which digit (character position) is currently ON and OFF.
+First byte is referred to as **`gbyte`** ("glyph byte") and the other one as **`cpbyte`** ("character position byte"). `gbyte` and `cpbyte` may be shifted into a 16-bit register in any order, that is, any one of them may be either upper byte or lower byte.

+Four bits of `cpbyte` which are used to switch character positions do so by connecting and disconnecting the display's common pin to a ground (in case a common cathode display) or to a positive rail (in case of a common anode display).
-Usually via a switching device (most commonly a transistor), since 595's ability to source/sink current for a whole set of 7 LEDs is close to its electrical limitations.
+Usually it is done via a switching device (most commonly a transistor), since 595's ability to source/sink current itself for a whole set of 7 LEDs is close to its electrical limitations.

 common cathode, common anode
 common pin